symeon158/AI-Powered-HR-Assistant-Chatbot/README.md

 API Key: Enter your OpenAI API key in the sidebar to enable the application’s AI functionalities.
 Embeddings: The application uses OpenAI Embeddings for document processing.

-## Contributing
-Contributions are welcome!
-Please follow these steps to contribute:

-Fork the repository.
-Create a new feature branch (git checkout -b feature/your-feature).
-Commit your changes (git commit -m 'Add new feature').
-Push to the branch (git push origin feature/your-feature).
-Create a Pull Request.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Acknowledgements
 OpenAI: For providing the GPT-4 model that powers the chatbot and document query functionalities.
 Streamlit: For the easy-to-use framework that made building this application a breeze.